slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Kevin Kelly*
 > *"If you don’t know, it’s because you are not interested in it."
 -- Naval Ravikant*
+> *"The power of accurate observation is commonly called cynicism by those who have not got it."
+-- George Bernard Shaw*

 - Bragging razor: if someone brags assume half. if someone downplays double it.
 - Nothing is as good or as bad as it seems.